newrelic/nr1-slo-r/README.md

 ## Usage

-SLO/R is a New Relic One application intended to calculate SLO attainment for a Service.
-It allows you to quickly define SLOs for Error Budget, Availability, Capacity, and Latency.
+SLO/R is a New Relic One Application intended to calculate SLO attainment for a Service.
+It allows you to quickly define SLOs for Error, Availability, Capacity, and Latency.

 By measuring SLO attainment accross your Service estate you will be able to determine which signals are most important for a given Service, or set of Services developed and supported by a Team/Organization.
 Using New Relic as a consistent basis to define and measure your SLOs offers better insight into comparative SLO attainment in your service delivery organization.

 We are keen to see SLO/R evolve and have many additional features and visualizations to include.
 For version 1.0.1 we wanted to ship the core SLO calculation capabilities.
 We expect to rapidly build upon this core through several releases.
 Please add an issue to the repo is there is a feature you would like to see.

+SLO/R provides two mechanisms for calcuating SLOs: Error Type (calculated by defects on transactions) and Availability, Capacity, and Latency Type (calculated by total duration of Alert violation).

+- For more details about the SLOs that will be calculated and their calculations please see [Error Driven SLOs](./docs/error_slos.md) and [Alert Driven SLOs](./docs/alert_slos.md).

 ![Screenshot #1](screenshots/screenshot_01.png)